saadtarik/android-docs/pages/plugins/0_getting_started.md

-## Contributing a plugin
+### Contributing a plugin

-We welcome contributions to [our plugin GitHub repository](https://github.com/mapbox/mapbox-plugins-android)!
+We welcome contributions to [our plugin repository](https://github.com/mapbox/mapbox-plugins-android)!
 If you're interested in building and sharing your own, please follow these steps:

 1. [Open a ticket](https://github.com/mapbox/mapbox-plugins-android/issues) to kick off a conversation and feel free to tag the `@mapbox/android` team.
 It's a good idea to explain your plans before you push any code to make sure no one else is working on something similar and to discuss the best approaches to tackle your particular idea.